STORY

 Flamenco dancer Olga Pericet and I in Madrid

-Spending so much brain power figuring out what made Latina’s tick by scouring the internet on a daily basis, and keeping up with women trends in general, made me realize that there was yet another underserved audience: women like me who are thirty five and older who want to move freely and explore what the world has to offer.
-I saw a need to tell stories for single women, moms, wanderlusters, spirit junkies, health conscious yoga-pant-wearing women and everyday women who were hungry for content that spoke intimately to their desire for well-being.
-In my own life, I was so consumed by my daily routine, I felt spiritually disconnected.
-I started telling my girlfriends that I was going to leave it all behind to become a Flamenca in Spain, that I was on a mission to get my duende back.
-And that’s when my yogini friend confessed she constantly fantasized of dropping everything to pursue her bliss in India, another to ride horses in Texas at a ranch to roam free as a Cowgirl, and another friend to experience romance through tango in Argentina.
-Turns out that every country, every culture has its own duende.
-So the idea for the Going Solo documentary series hit me— I would explore what it means to be all these things by embodying each country’s unique form of cultural expression.
-Putting myself in these different shoes (and on camera!) would add a new dimension to my understanding of how people in the world genuinely express themselves by feeling their own culture.
+Spending so much brain power figuring out what made Latinas tick by scouring the internet daily and keeping up with women trends, in general, made me realize that there was yet another underserved audience: women like me who are thirty-five and older who want to move freely and explore what the world has to offer.
+I saw a need to tell stories for single women, moms, wanderlusters, spirit junkies, health-conscious yoga-pant-wearing women, and everyday women who were hungry for content that spoke intimately to their desire for well-being.
+In my own life, I was so consumed by my daily routine that I felt spiritually disconnected.
+I told my girlfriends that I would leave it all behind to become a Flamenca in Spain, that I was on a mission to get my duende back.
+And that's when my yogini friend confessed she constantly fantasized about dropping everything to pursue her bliss in India, another to ride horses in Texas at a ranch to roam free as a Cowgirl, and another friend to experience romance through tango in Argentina.
+It turns out that every country and culture has its own duende.
+So, the idea for the Going Solo documentary series hit me— I would explore what it means to be all these things by embodying each country's unique cultural expression.
+Putting myself in these different shoes (and on camera!) would add a new dimension to my understanding of how people genuinely express themselves by feeling their culture.

 Being a cultural explorer has given me the knowledge to tackle anything that needs to be looked at from different angles in order to get to the heart of what really matters.

-I feel strongly about identifying the missing links and connecting the dots when it comes to the many types of stories that are rustling beneath the surface just waiting to be brought to light.
-Some are about innovative products and forward thinking ideas, others are aspirational stories about people who exemplify positive ways by which to live.
-I believe in chasing passionately after what’s essential and grabbing it.
+My journey is about identifying the missing links and connecting the dots to the many stories rustling beneath the surface, just waiting to be brought to light.
+Some are about innovative products and forward-thinking ideas; others are aspirational stories about people who exemplify their positive ways of living.
+I believe in chasing passionately after what's essential and grabbing it.
 I want to tell stories that display the kinds of cultural insights that influence people so that they can think and feel differently.
-Displaying cultural competence is key for our global future, and I can’t wait to see how we can evolve into new ways of being that will have a long-lasting impact.
+Displaying cultural competence is key for our global future, and I can't wait to see how we can evolve into new ways of being that will have a long-lasting impact.